 Crush injuries are extremely dangerous and potentially fatal, especially if multiple areas of the body are permanently damaged.
 These injuries can lead to internal organ damage, permanent damage to ligaments and tendons, and irreparable broken bones.
 In some cases, if a limb is heavily damaged, medical doctors may have to amputate it to avoid fatal internal bleeding.
 The costs of treatment can be astronomical, and the financial fallout of a crush injury can only increase if you are unable to return to work.

 Construction companies have a responsibility to protect their workers from serious accidents and ensure that all safety features are followed to the letter.
 When they fail to do so, workers deserve proper compensation for their injuries.
-But seeking compensation is easily said than done, and you will need the aid of an experienced NY crush injury attorney at Wingate, Russotti, Shapiro & Halperin, LLP, to ensure you have a strong claim for damages.
+But seeking compensation is easily said than done, and you will need the aid of an experienced NY crush injury attorney at Wingate, Russotti, Shapiro, Moses & Halperin, LLP, to ensure you have a strong claim for damages.
 But our legal team is not afraid of a challenge and can provide outstanding support through the entire process.
 To learn how, call our office at (212) 986-7353 and schedule a free consultation.

 The Occupational Safety and Health Administration (OSHA) has outlined four major causes of construction site injuries and deaths, dubbed the "Fatal Four.”
 These types of accidents are incredibly common in accidents where safety guidelines are ignored and include: